Close

 Distance from resort centre

-The resort is located on the beautiful island of Pulau Gaya with everything you need for a fabulous holiday onsite.
-Day cruises and wildlife excursions can be arranged by the concierge.
+Located on the stunning island of Pulau Gaya, the resort provides everything you need for a memorable stay.
+Day cruises and wildlife excursions are easily arranged by the concierge.

 Distance from airport

-Kota Kinabalu International Airport is approximately 20 minutes away from Jesselton Point Ferry Terminal.
-From there, it’s a 20-minute speedboat to Gaya Island Resort.
+Kota Kinabalu International Airport is approximately 35 minutes from Jesselton Point Ferry Terminal.
+From there, it's a 10-minute speedboat ride to Gaya Island Resort.

 Pools